GagaBrar/Animal-Card/README.md

 # ANIMAL CARD

-* This is the animal card which illustrate the infromation  of a animal which coud be a bird, reptile or a mammal.
+* This is the animal card which illustrate the information  of a animal which coud be a bird, reptile or a mammal.

-* My animal card consist of a EAGLE image at the top and two sections which contain all the information related to eagle.
+* My animal card consist of a Lion image at the top along with the some details about Lion.

 ## MAIN FILES
 ```